stephenkuc/stephenkuc/README.md

 <h1 align="center">Hello!
 I'm Stephen Kuc</h1>
 <h3 align="center">University of San Diego -- Masters of Applied Data Science</h3>

-- I’m currently working on **Fantasy football modeling project; Predicting customer spend and identifying time-series trends with account data at my current job!
+- I’m currently working on **Fantasy football modeling project to predict scores for each player in the upcoming 2023 season!
+Some exciting results already with low RMSE, and I'm utilizing this to help me put together strong Fantasy teams; At work, I'm segmenting customers with clustering, modeling customer spend, and identifying time-series trends with account data at my current job!
 I've just recently graduated from the University of San Diego with a GPA of 4.0!**

 - I’m currently learning **Snowflake and mastering SQL.
 I am also consistently working on sites like DataCamp, HackerRank, codewars and other sites to continue learning and improving my coding**